Chickpea Flour Pancakes seasoned with Noubess Hot Sauce, the perfect side dish to serve with veggies, meat, poultry or

 Chickpea or garbanzo bean flour is also good for baked goods.
 It is a great alternative to wheat flour, cake flour, and all-purpose flour.

 The pancake recipe is a crepe-like savory pancake.
 Similar to the Indian recipe for chickpea flour pancake, my version contains fewer ingredients because I added Noubess Original Hot and Spicy Sauce as a seasoning.

 This is a Gluten-free Soy-free Nut-free Recipe.

 These pancakes are easy and perfect for breakfast, lunch, and even dinner.
-You can also serve them a snack, or a side flatbread.
+You can also serve them a snack, or a side of flatbread.